convexvalue/hub-content/posts/the-ip-module.md

 We can also work backwards.
 We can look at the option chain - find the strikes where delta is 0.5, and those are the strikes that correspond to the forward price.

-This is one of the elements of the `ip` module: it displays the .
+This is one of the elements of the `ip` module: it displays the forward price for each expiration:

 ![SPX Forward Price](../assets/img/ip12322024_1_sm.png)